atreyeem99/ORCA-keywords/README.md

 - `HFS` Hartree-Fock Slater (Slater exchange only)
 - `PWLDA` Local spin density (PW-LDA)
 - `Constraints` to fix distances of atoms
+- `E(el)` is the total energy from the electronic structure calculation